| The discussion on the strategic

 all revolutionists and all mass struggles over the past ten to

 twelve years on this continent.
+This experience can be summed

 up in a few words.
 Whatever the different starting points of the